django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 .. image:: https://pypip.in/d/django-inplaceedit-extra-fields/badge.png
     :target: https://pypi.python.org/pypi/django-inplaceedit-extra-fields

-Inplace Edit Form Extra Field is a Django application that adds other useful fields to `Inplace Edit <https://github.com/Yaco-Sistemas/django-inplaceedit>`_.
+django-inplaceedit-extra-fields is a Django application that adds other useful fields to `django-inplaceedit <https://github.com/Yaco-Sistemas/django-inplaceedit>`_.

 It is distributed under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_.